louismullie/temp-data/markdown_final/cef1b70c-d323-4dd9-a807-fed4a6c5ec5b.md

 Warnings and precautions regarding the use of celecoxib PO (also known as Celebrex):

-- Anemia: use caution in patients taking the drug for a prolonged period.
+- **Anemia**: use caution in patients taking the drug for a prolonged period.
 Assess hemoglobin and hematocrit levels in case of signs of anemia.
 Monitor CBC and chemistry profile periodically in patients on long-term treatment.
-- Bleeding: use caution in patients with coagulation disorders or taking warfarin, other anticoagulants, antiplatelets, serotonin reuptake inhibitors, or SNRIs.
+- **Bleeding**: use caution in patients with coagulation disorders or taking warfarin, other anticoagulants, antiplatelets, serotonin reuptake inhibitors, or SNRIs.
 - Erythema multiforme, exfoliative dermatitis, Stevens-Johnson syndrome, toxic epidermal necrolysis, DRESS syndrome, acute generalized exanthematous pustulosis, anaphylaxis: maintain a high level of suspicion, as celecoxib has been associated with an increased risk for these adverse events.
-- Exacerbation of asthma: use caution in patients with asthma.
+- **Exacerbation of asthma**: use caution in patients with asthma.
 Monitor for changes in symptoms.
-- Exacerbation of hypertension: use caution in patients with hypertension.
+- **Exacerbation of hypertension**: use caution in patients with hypertension.
 Monitor BP throughout treatment.
-- Mask symptoms of infections: use caution in patients with underlying infection.
+- **Mask symptoms of infections**: use caution in patients with underlying infection.
-- Renal papillary necrosis, AKI: use caution in elderly patients or patients with impaired renal function, HF, liver dysfunction, or taking diuretics, ACEis, or ARBs.
+- **Renal papillary necrosis, AKI**: use caution in elderly patients or patients with impaired renal function, HF, liver dysfunction, or taking diuretics, ACEis, or ARBs.
 Monitor patients with advanced renal disease for worsening renal function.

 ---